miztiik/AWS-Demos/How-To/setup-lvm-in-EC2/README.md

  - Security Group updated for `Port 22` access
  - Two EBS Volumes (5GB & 2GB) attached to the instance

 ## Physical Volume - PV Creation:
 Before we go ahead and create LVM, we need to create an Physical Volume on the EBS disks

 There are 2 ways you can create PV

-### Method 1 :Creating partitions by using Physical Dsik and crating pv by using partition
+### Method 1 :
+Creating partitions by using Physical Disk and creating pv by using partition

    `fdisk /dev/xvdb >> press n >> Prees p >> press t >> press w`

 ```sh